 Even before Affleck’s departure was confirmed, many began to speculate about the seventh person to wear the cowl in a theatrically released, live-action film.
 Rumors began to circle around The Lighthouse star Robert Pattinson, who emerged as the favorite and eventually took the role in May of 2019.

 Over the course of the following months, a cast list began to emerge, including Zoe Kravitz as Selina Kyle (a.k.a.
 Catwoman), Jeffrey Wright as Jim Gordon, and Paul Dano as the Riddler, whose civilian identity in the film, “Edward Nashton,” is a one of his known aliases in the pages of DC comics.
 Over the Fall of 2019, Colin Farrell signed on as Oswald Cobblepot and Andy Serkis also stepped up to take over as Alfred Pennyworth from Jeremy Irons, who had played the character for Affleck’s Batman.
 Other cast members include John Turturro as Carmine Falcone, Peter Sarsgaard as District Attorney Gil Colson, Con O’Neill as Chief Macheknize Bock, Alex Ferns as police commissioner Peter Savage, and Jayme Lawson as Bella Reál.
-Recently, Teen Wolf’s Max Carver and Charlie Carver joined the cast, leading some to suggest they may play Batman rogues Tweedledum and Tweedledee.
+Teen Wolf’s Max Carver and Charlie Carver also joined the cast, leading some to suggest they may play Batman rogues Tweedledum and Tweedledee.
+Lastly, Eternals’ Barry Keoghan is listed among the cast as playing Officer Stanley Merkel; in DC Comics lore, Merkel was Jim Gordon’s first partner, though that may not be the role he plays here.

 Behind the camera, Reeves’ crew includes director of photography Greig Fraser, editors William Hoy and Tyler Nelson, production designer James Chinlund and costume designer Jacqueline Durran.
 Reeves is producing the film alongside Dylan Clark while Simon Emanuel, Walter Hamada, Chantal Nong, and Michael Uslan serve as executive producers.
-Michael Giacchino is set to score the film.
+Michael Giacchino scored the film, making both the Batman and Riddler themes available to fans during the early days of 2022.

-At DC FanDome, Reeves teased that, just as Batman is still finding himself in the movie, so too are the “rogues gallery” of villains we meet.
-We meet Selina Kyle, but she’s not Catwoman as we start the film; ditto Farrell’s Oswald Cobblepot, who’s destined to be crime kingpin, the Penguin.
+At DC FanDome 2020, Reeves teased that, just as Batman is still finding himself in the movie, so too are the “rogues gallery” of villains we meet.
+As seen in the trailer, when we first encounter Selina Kyle, she’s not Catwoman; ditto Farrell’s Oswald Cobblepot, who’s destined to be crime kingpin, the Penguin.

 From that list of cast and crew, a sense of The Batman began to emerge… as did a potential source of its story.